mfaizan/mfaizan.github.io/_posts/2022-03-08-why-tensors.markdown

 Let's start with measurements of distance.
 Suppose that you see an object move from position $x_0$ at $t_0$ to $x_1$ at $t_1$.
 From your perspective, $dt$, the change in time is $t_1 - t_0$, and $dx$, the change in the position of the object, is $x_1 - x_0$.
 We can build a vector out of these measurements: $\begin{bmatrix} dx \\ dt \end{bmatrix}$.

 Now suppose that there's another observer also looking at that object, but that observer is moving at nearly the speed of light.
-When this observer tries to build a vector recording their measurements, they'll record a much smaller value of $dt$, since clocks slow down as you approach the speed of light, and also a smaller value of $ds$ since distances contract.
+When this observer tries to build a vector recording their measurements, they'll record a much smaller value of $dt$, since clocks slow down as you approach the speed of light, and also a smaller value of $dx$ since distances contract.

 The problem for us is that we want a way of formulating the laws of physics that can be used to give the same results regardless of the frame of reference measurements are made in.
 This is tricky - since two observers can observe completely different values of $ds$ and $dt$ for the same object!